 Orange blood could also indicate implantation bleeding shortly after conception and, less often, be an indication of infection.
 If you notice that the consistency or scent is different from your usual flow, orange or rust colored blood could be a sign of a sexually transmitted infection and you should schedule an appointment with your doctor and consider taking a pregnancy test.

-However, black period blood is a cause for concern if accompanied with other symptoms including strong smelling discharge, difficulty peeing, fever, or vaginal itching or swelling as you could have an infection, in which case you should talk to your OBGYN.
+However, black period blood may be a cause for concern if accompanied with other symptoms including strong smelling discharge, difficulty peeing, fever, or vaginal itching or swelling as you could have an infection, in which case you should talk to your OBGYN.